OwenDa/portfolio-3/README.md

     + Brief instructions on each of the program's functionalities can be easily accessed from the Main Menu.
 These are divided by topic, allowing the user to access the most relevant information to their situation.
 A link to more in-depth information, provided in this README document, is also provided.

 - Ascertain the suitability of my data for use in the program
     + T-Tester checks for homogeneity of variance, an important consideration when conducting independent t-tests.
 T-Tester also ensures that each sample contains at least five subjects.
-A famously robust test in this regard, the indepenent t-test can accomodate small sample sizes.
-However, T-Tester cannot assess methodological issues such as sampling method and representivity.
+A famously robust test in this regard, the independent t-test can accommodate small sample sizes.
+However, T-Tester cannot assess methodological issues such as sampling method and representativity.
 It does not, at the time of writing, provide information on distribution such as skewness and kurtosis.

 - Compute the mean averages of two samples
     + T-Tester calculates the mean average for each sample provided but does not relay non-significant data within the terminal as this could be misleading.
 Instead, the mean averages are relayed within the terminal only for statistically significant results.
 However, a record of all means is kept within the associated Google Sheets spreadsheet, should an organisation have other uses for this information.

 - Compare the means of two samples, if suitable
-    + T-Tester's primary function is to carry out an indepenent t-test, comparing the means of two samples and determining the statistical significance of any difference identified.
+    + T-Tester's primary function is to carry out an independent t-test, comparing the means of two samples and determining the statistical significance of any difference identified.

 - See the results of the analysis
-    + Resuls of any tests conducted (Levene's test, indepenent t-test) are relayed within the terminal in terms of significance.
+    + Results of any tests conducted (Levene's test, independent t-test) are relayed within the terminal in terms of significance.

         | Possible Outputs                                                                                                   |
         |--------------------------------------------------------------------------------------------------------------------|